scverse/muon/README.md

 ## Data structure

-In the same vein as [scanpy](https://github.com/theislab/scanpy) and [AnnData](https://github.com/theislab/anndata) are designed to work with scRNA-seq data in Python, `muon` is designed to provide functionality to load, process, and store multimodal omics data.
+In the same vein as [scanpy](https://github.com/theislab/scanpy) and [AnnData](https://github.com/theislab/anndata) are designed to work with scRNA-seq data in Python, `muon` and `MuData` are designed to provide functionality to load, process, and store multimodal omics data.

 ```
-muon
+MuData
   .obs     -- annotation of observations (cells, samples)
   .var     -- annotation of features (genes, genomic loci, etc.)
   .obsm    -- multidimensional cell annotation,